HKEx faces uphill battle with China commodities 'connect' plan

-MELBOURNE/HONG KONG (Reuters) - Hong Kong Exchanges & Clearing (HKEx) is eager to wring value from its $2.2 billion purchase of the London Metal Exchange but the chances of it emulating in metals its success in connecting with stock traders on the mainland may be slipping away.
+MELBOURNE/HONG KONG, June 24 (Reuters) - Hong Kong Exchanges & Clearing (HKEx) is eager to wring value from its $2.2 billion purchase of the London Metal Exchange but the chances of it emulating in metals its success in connecting with stock traders on the mainland may be slipping away.

 “Implementing a ‘commodities connect’ is much trickier than with stocks, since you are talking about a physical product with the need to be able to take delivery, as opposed to just a piece of paper,” said Arjan van Veen, an analyst at Credit Suisse in Hong Kong.